rccyx/lookas/README.md

 color = "#FFFFFF"
 ```

-### Frequency Boundaries
+### Frequency Boundaries (fmin & fmax)

-The `fmin` and `fmax` values determine the lowest and highest frequencies rendered by the visualizer, measured in Hertz.
+The lowest and highest frequencies rendered by the visualizer, measured in Hertz.

 `fmin` defaults to `30.0` and is restricted to `10.0` through `1000.0`.

 `fmax` defaults to `16000.0` and is restricted to `1000.0` through `24000.0`.

-If `fmin` is equal to or greater than `fmax`, Lookas restores both values to their defaults.

-> [!WARNING]
+Why change this?

-> Pushing `fmax` too high can leave empty bars on the right side of the spectrum when the audio source contains little high-frequency energy.
+If you set fmax too high (like 24,000Hz) and your audio source contains very little high-frequency energy, you'll just end up with dead or empty bars on the right side of your terminal.

-### Spectrum Resolution
+### Spectrum Resolution (fft_size)

-The `fft_size` value controls the number of samples processed by each Fast Fourier Transform window.
+Controls the number of samples processed by each Fast Fourier Transform window.

-It defaults to `2048` and is restricted to `512` through `4096`.
+Defaults to 2048 (restricted to 512 through 4096).

-Lower values react faster but provide less frequency detail.
-Higher values provide finer separation at the cost of additional latency and processing work.
+- Lower values (512, 1024) make the visualizer react faster but give you less frequency detail.

+- Higher values (4096) give you much finer bin separation, at the cost of additional latency and processing work.

-### Frame Pacing
+### Frame Pacing (frame_ms)

-The `frame_ms` value controls the target duration of each rendered frame in milliseconds.
+The target duration of each rendered frame in milliseconds.
+Defaults to 16 (targets ~60 FPS).
+Bounded between 8 and 50.

-It defaults to `16`, which targets roughly 60 frames per second.

-The accepted range is `8` through `50`.
-Lower values render more frequently and require more terminal throughput.
-Higher values reduce CPU use but make the animation less responsive.
+Drop it to 8 if you want 120 FPS and your terminal throughput can handle it.

+Bump it to 32 if you want to save even more CPU.

-### Spectrum Smoothing
+### Spectrum Smoothing (tau_spec)

-The `tau_spec` value controls how quickly spectrum energy decays after a transient.
+Controls how quickly the spectrum energy decays after a transient.
+Defaults to 0.06 (restricted to 0.01 through 0.20).

-Attacks remain immediate.
-This value only affects the release.
+Notice this only affects the release.
+Attacks are always immediate so you never miss a sharp transient (like a snare hit).
+Lowering this value makes the bars decay faster, while raising it produces a longer visual tail.

-It defaults to `0.06` and is restricted to `0.01` through `0.20`.
-Lower values decay faster.
-Higher values produce a longer visual tail.
+It defaults to `0.06`

-### Noise Gate
+### Noise Gate (gate_db)

-The `gate_db` value controls the silence threshold in decibels.
+The silence threshold in decibels.
+Defaults to -65.0 (restricted to -80.0 through -30.0).

-It defaults to `-65.0` and is restricted to `-80.0` through `-30.0`.

-More negative values make Lookas more sensitive to quiet audio.
-Less negative values suppress more background noise.
+If you are using your microphone, it's going to pick up room noise and static.
+Dropping this threshold (e.g., -50.0) forces it to ignore that background hiss so the visualizer actually drops to absolute zero when you're not talking.

-### Motion Coupling
+### Motion Coupling (flow_k)

+This is what makes it look like a fluid.

-The `flow_k` value controls how strongly energy diffuses between neighboring bars.
+It dictates how strongly energy diffuses between neighboring bars.

-It defaults to `0.18` and is restricted to `0.0` through `1.0`.
+Defaults to 0.18 (restricted to 0.0 through 1.0).

-A value of `0.0` makes every frequency band move independently.
-Higher values make neighboring bars move more like a continuous fluid surface.
+If you set this to 0.0, every frequency band moves completely independently (which makes it look like standard CAVA).
+Higher values drag neighboring bars along for the ride.

-### Spring-Damper Animation
+### Spring-Damper Animation (spr_k & spr_zeta)

-The `spr_k` and `spr_zeta` values control the spring model used to animate the bars.

-`spr_k` controls spring stiffness.
-It defaults to `60.0` and is restricted to `10.0` through `200.0`.

-`spr_zeta` controls damping.
-It defaults to `1.0` and is restricted to `0.1` through `2.0`.

-Values below `1.0` allow overshoot and bounce.
-A value of `1.0` is critically damped.
-Values above `1.0` produce a slower, heavier response.
+These control the physics of the bounce.

+- spr_k (stiffness): Defaults to 60.0 (restricted to 10.0 through 200.0).
+Higher values make the bars snap back aggressively.

+- spr_zeta (damping): Defaults to 1.0 (restricted to 0.1 through 2.0).
+A value of 1.0 is critically damped (smooth stop).

+You can drop it below 1.0 if you want the bars to overshoot and visually bounce.

+Go above 1.0 for a sluggish/heavy response.

 ## License